 We recognise our obligation to operate tours and plan travel in a responsible and sustainable fashion.
-This is not only for environmental reasons but also social and economic.

 We believe that by following the principles of Responsible Tourism we can provide a more rewarding and interesting experience for visitors, while enhancing the well-being of the communities that are our hosts and the natural environment that we are there to experience.